ajithvallabai/tensorflow_march/projects/README.md

-Currently working on tutorial -Pwill take some time for me to do
+Currently working on tutorial -will take some time for me to do